Pink Floyd: Live at Pompeii: Release history

 The film was not financially successful according to Mason, though Maben disagrees, and suffered particularly from being overshadowed by the release of The Dark Side of the Moon not long after the original theatrical showing.
 It was released on various home video formats several times.

 A director's cut version of the film was released in 2002.
 It included all the original footage except for the short instrumental intro known as “Pompeii” and the studio footage of “On The Run”, and added some additional filming of the Apollo space program.
 It also includes the original one-hour cut as a bonus feature.
+This cut also features approximately 10 minutes of black and white documentary footage shot in 1971 at the Europa-Sonor studio in Paris, and, much like the Abbey Road footage, features shots of the band eating and working in a studio, along with individual interviews.

+Unlike the rest of the film, this footage was shot on Maben's own 16mm camera.
+In 2013, Maben restored and re-edited the footage into a 52-minute documentary titled Chit-Chat with Oysters.
+The documentary was originally shown at the Toute la mémoire du monde film festival in 2013.